adap/flower/benchmarks/flowertune-llm/evaluation/general-nlp/README.md

 # Evaluation for General NLP challenge

 We build up a multi-task language understanding pipeline to evaluate our fined-tuned LLMs.
-The [MMLU](https://huggingface.co/datasets/lukaemon/mmlu) dataset is used for this evaluation, encompassing three categories: STEM, social sciences, and humanities.
+The [MMLU](https://huggingface.co/datasets/lukaemon/mmlu) dataset is used for this evaluation, encompassing three categories: STEM, social sciences (SS), and humanities.

 ## Environment Setup